Find out more about Insurance Policies and The Impact of The Downward Revision in Financial Planning

-On 2 June 2021, the Life Insurance Association of Singapore (LIA) announced that the cap for participating policy illustration will be lowered to 4.25% p.a. from its current 4.75% p.a. in view of the sustained low interest rate environment.
+On 2 June 2021, the Life Insurance Association of Singapore (LIA) announced that the cap for participating policy illustration will be lowered to 4.25% p.a. from its current 4.75% p.a. in view of the sustained low-interest-rate environment.
 These new rates will have to be implemented in participating policies sold from 1 July 2021.
 This is to give policyholders a more realistic view of the returns to expect when they buy a participating policy from an insurance company.
 If you currently hold a whole life, endowment, or retirement income policy or are thinking of getting one, you may wonder how this will affect you.
 Read on as we break down the details for you.

 What are participating policies?

-Participating policies are life insurance policies which allow policyholders to participate or share in the profits of the participating fund of the insurer.
-When you pay the premiums for your whole life, endowment or retirement income plans, a small portion of your premiums will be set aside to cater for the protection benefits provided under the policy.
+Participating policies are life insurance policies that allow policyholders to participate or share in the profits of the participating fund of the insurer.
+When you pay the premiums for your whole life, endowment, or retirement income plans, a small portion of your premiums will be set aside to cater for the protection benefits provided under the policy.
 The balance will then be pooled together with other policyholders in a participating fund (par fund for short).

 The par fund invests in a range of assets such as government and corporate bonds, equities, property, and cash to generate an investment return.
 Typically, insurance companies adopt a more conservative approach by allocating about 30% of the fund into equities and 70% into bonds.
-The returns you can expect to get is dependent on the investment return, claims experience and level of expenses incurred by the fund.
+The returns you can expect to get is dependent on the investment return, claims experience, and level of expenses incurred by the fund.
 This return would typically be made up of a guaranteed and non-guaranteed component.

 The non-guaranteed component in the form of bonuses is determined on an annual basis.
-Once these bonuses have been declared, they are considered ‘guaranteed’ thus the insurer cannot subsequently reduce or take them away upon claim.
+Once these bonuses have been declared, they are considered ‘guaranteed’ thus the insurer cannot subsequently reduce or take them away upon the claim.

-As a policyholder deciding whether to buy a participating policy however, you will probably need some idea of how your investment will pan out over the long term.
+As a policyholder deciding whether to buy a participating policy, however, you will probably need some idea of how your investment will pan out over the long term.
 As such, illustrations that show how the cash value in your policy will grow and accumulate over time based on a set of standardised projected returns, upper and lower limit, was necessary.